spotinst/help/src/docs/ocean/cluster-overview-tab.md

 The Cloud Cluster Overview dashboard provides enhanced functionality to analyze the Ocean Autoscaler actions with high granularity and gain deeper insights into its behavior.
 This topic delves into the various components and sections of this dashboard, offering a detailed exploration of its capabilities.

 Ocean continuously analyzes the utilization of your nodes in the cloud infrastructure.
 It automatically scales compute resources to optimize utilization and availability.
-It achieves this by intelligently combining Spot, Reserved, and On-Demand (OD) compute instances.
+It achieves this by intelligently combining Spot, Reserved, and On-Demand compute instances.

 The Ocean Cloud Cluster Overview dashboard is divided into the following panels: